oscar-system/Oscar.jl/docs/src/General/faq.md

 At least two reasons:
   - the type depends on data that is not a bit-type
-  - even if it could, it is not desireable.
+  - even if it could, it is not desirable.
 Typical example: computations in ``Z/nZ``, so modular arithmetic.
 If ``n`` is small, then it is tempting to define a type `T` depending on ``n``.
 We actually did this, and tried to use this.
 It did not work well, for various reasons.
 E.g.: